14 min read

 Let’s start with the benefits.
 Self publishing has become a popular choice for new authors because they don’t have to wait for a traditional publishing house to approve their book.

 You can take success into your own hands!
 It also helps you take advantage of a few more benefits, which we’ll discuss below.

 Most authors who work with traditional publishing houses finish their manuscript several months (if not years!) before they get to see their book in print.

 Many authors find it hard to sit back and wait for their book to be published.
-When you learn how to self publish a book, you’re able to publish it within a few days when using select self publishing platforms.
+When you learn how to self publish, you’re able to move forward within a few days when using select self publishing platforms.